Hamzah9797/admin-panel/README.md

 # admin-panel
 reusable admin panel
-Just colen the reo and run npm install then npm start
+Just clone the rpeo and run npm install then npm start